filecoin-project/FIPs/FIPS/fip-solstice.md

 ##### 3.1.1 The volume gate mechanism

-The weight w1 is the fraction of block reward actually allocated to the Service Orchestrators.
+The service weight w2 is the fraction of block reward actually allocated to the Service Orchestrators.
 It is a step function that can only increase at quarter boundaries, and only if on-chain Filecoin Pay Volume clears a target.
-Whatever part of the ceiling 1 − w0 is not allocated to w1 is burned as w_b.
-The weight w1 evolves differently in Q1 (bootstrap) vs.
+The weight w2 evolves differently in Q1 (bootstrap) vs.
 Q2 onward:

-The weight w1 is realized entirely through WeightRecords evaluated by ComputeWeight (Section 2.2): there is no separate evaluation function and no bootstrap special case in f02.

 **Bootstrap record (Q1).** At activation the SWA writes the service stream’s initial record: